odkr/cgi-runas/MANUAL.rst

 	Only scripts in this directory are executed.

 **PATH**
 	A search path.
-Overwritten before **CGI_HANDLER** is called.
+	Overwritten with a safe value before **CGI_HANDLER** is called.

 **PATH_TRANSLATED**
-	Path of the script that should be run.
+	Path of the script to run.
 	Must be a canonical.